Emergency Treatment for MBD

 The goal is to give enough calcium to eliminate all symptoms, but not so much that your squirrel is excreting extra calcium in his urine or feces.

-- If your squirrel is still having symptoms or is having “ups and downs” during the day, you may need to increase the dosage.
+- Within 1-5 days your squirrel should be alert, active, and eating, with no seizures or paralysis.
+If your squirrel is still having symptoms or is having “ups and downs” during the day, you may need to increase the dosage.
 Or you can try giving smaller doses more often.

 - White feces or a white film on dried urine may mean the dosage can be reduced.
 Giving smaller doses more often can also help with this, as smaller more frequent doses are better absorbed.